 For initial results that are in the rapback notifications received state, a button or icon or link will allow the user to display those notifications.
 (See notification flow for detail.)

 For initial results that are in the subscribed state, a button will allow the user to validate the subscription.
 The validation button should only be enabled within two months (a configurable parameter) of the validation due date.
 (Note that the HIJIS term “validation due date” is equivalent to the FBI “end date”).
-When the user validates the subscription, the EBTS Gateway Adapter will send the appropriate transaction to the FBI to extend out the end date of Hawaii’s subscription for that SID/category, but only if there are no other state subscriptions with a later end date for that SID/category.)
+When the user validates the subscription, the EBTS Gateway will send the appropriate transaction to the FBI to extend out the end date of Hawaii’s subscription for that SID/category, but only if there are no other state subscriptions with a later end date for that SID/category.)
 HIJIS will also update the “last validated date” in the HIJIS subscription database.

 For initial results that are in the subscribed state, a button will allow the user to unsubscribe the subscription (that is, put it back in the available for subscription state).
 When the user unsubscribes, HIJIS should inactivate the HIJIS subscription (thus preventing subsequent notifications), but should not send the unsubscribe transaction to the FBI for a HIJIS-wide but configurable period (initially, we think this will be ten days).
 After that period passes, then the unsubscribe transaction is sent to the FBI (assuming the other unsubscribe rules apply…see below).